anishsingh20/Playing-With-Ansible/AnsibleCommands.md

 6) Getting host variables: ansible -m debug -i new_inventory -a "var=hostvars['vm1']['ansible_host']" all ansible -m debug -i new_inventory -a "var=hostvars" all

+ 7) Testing Plays with check mode without impacting the remote machine or changing anything there: ansible-playbook -i Inventory_files/new_inventory Playbooks/TemplatesDict.yaml --check